admin

 In spite another poet pipping me at the post, I bet I can still safely boast I’m Alien Buddha’s first New Zealand poet.
 All Revolutions Begin This Way, published in January 2023, preceded the anthology by more than a year.
 It is unique in its mythic retelling of New Zealand’s gold mining past.
 As an aside, I am also the first New Zealand poet to have works grace the pages of Flights E-Journal, Hedgehog Poetry Press, The Hooghly Review, and possibly Literary Revelations.
 The only country yet to publish my oeuvre is New Zealand!

-Of course, both Glow Worm Matariki and Shallow Grave have mythic connections with my home country as the reader will discover on opening to page 37 where my poems appear.
+Of course, both Glow Worm Matariki and Shallow Grave have mythic connections with my home country as the reader will discover on opening to page 37 where the poems appear.
 I won’t let the cat out of the bag just yet!
 The Black Sun has no direct geographical reference to my place of birth.
 But its inspiration and esoteric threads are deeply interwoven with my life here.

 An excerpt from the featured poem The Black Sun.